-The CSS PROFILE (available in October for the following academic year) http://profileonline.collegeboard.com/prf/index.jsp
+The CSS Profile (available in October for the following academic year) https://cssprofile.collegeboard.org/

 This application--provided through the College Board--is used to determine your eligibility for institutional aid.
-If your parents are divorced or separated, the Noncustodial Parent PROFILE must also be completed. ( Note: The CSS Profile is not required for students in the Colorado Women's College, University College or students majoring in music.)
+If your parents are divorced or separated, the Noncustodial Parent CSS Profile must also be completed. ( Note: The CSS Profile is not required for students in the Colorado Women's College or University College.)

 Make sure you use University of Denver's PROFILE School Code: 4842.

 An education is one of the best long-term investments you can make in your future, and borrowing is one way to fund that investment.
 With careful planning, a loan can be a smart decision for you and your family, as many educational loans have more favorable terms than other consumer loans (such as car loans or credit cards).
 However, since all loans must be repaid, you should only borrow what you need.